Transportation Survey

 About the Survey

-This survey exists through a partnership between the School of Public Affairs, the Office of Energy and Sustainability, and Parking and Transportation Services.
+This survey exists through a partnership between the School of Public Affairs, the Office of Energy and Sustainability, and Transportation Services.
 It is overseen by Dr. Bruce Appleyard, Professor of City Planning and Urban Design at SDSU.
 The survey is conducted on an annual basis, and the data is the primary source for quantifying SDSU’s transportation mode split (i.e., how our affiliates get to, from, and around SDSU) as well as Scope 3 greenhouse gas emissions from commuting.

 Privacy and Confidentiality

 Protecting survey respondents’ privacy is a top priority.
 The survey is anonymous.
 Neither your name nor your personally identifiable information will be used in any reports, and all results will be provided in aggregate.
 Also, your personally identifiable data will not be sold or shared outside of SDSU and we do not anticipate any privacy risks from your participation.
 As with all research, there is a minimal chance that anonymity could be compromised; nevertheless, we are following best practices to minimize this risk, such as encrypting all data files and storing them in a secure location.
+De-identified survey data may be used in publications, and it may be posted online.

 Frequently Asked Questions